IRS Phasing Out Paper Checks: What Happens After September 30?

 Here are the general waiver requirements (you must meet one):

-Additionally, Go Direct (a program to help you set up digital payments for several federal benefits) states that print check recipients who are 90 years or older may be eligible for a waiver.
+Additionally, Go Direct (a program to help you set up digital payments for several federal benefits) states that print check recipients who are age 90 or older might be eligible for a waiver.

 But these criteria generally apply to federal beneficiaries.
-If you need a waiver to make a payment to a federal agency, like the IRS, reach out to that department directly for a potential exception.
+If you need a waiver to make a payment to a federal agency, such as the IRS, reach out to that department directly for a potential exception.

 Where’s the September 30 waiver form for Social Security benefits?